rmupap/rmupap.github.io/_site/assets/information/rmupap-email-information-response.md

 **Greetings, NAME**

-Thank you for your interest in the Rocky Mountain University of Health Professions Physician Assistant Program (RMUPAP).
-We are excited to develop an innovative new program designed to educate self-reflective professionals who value and practice evidence-based, patient-centered care!
+{% include applicant-greetings.md %}

-RMUPAP has applied for _Accreditation - Provisional_ from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-RMUPAP anticipates matriculating its first class on June 1, 2015, pending achieving _Accreditation - Provisional_ status at the March 2015 ARC-PA meeting. _Accreditation - Provisional_ is an accreditation status for a new PA program that, at the time of its initial accreditation review, demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.
+{% include arc-pa-language.md %}

 ## Application Information

 RMUPAP will utilize the Central Application Service for Physician Assistants (CASPA) for its application process.
 The next CASPA cycle will launch April 16, 2014.
-However, because we are a developing program, applicants will not be able to submit information to apply for our program until a few days thereafter, likely April 18 or April 19, 2014.
+However, because we are a developing program, applicants will not be able to submit information to apply for our program until a few days thereafter, likely April 21st, 2014.

 Please refer to the following web pages for detailed information regarding prerequisite courses, application requirements, application analysis, interview process, candidate selection, and post-acceptance requirements.